MadhumithaST/Zepto_sql_analysis/README.md

 Logistics Segmentation: Categorized over 3,700 products into Low, Medium, and Bulk weight classes using CASE statements to assist in warehouse planning.

 🚀 How to Run

-Import the zepto_data.csv using the MySQL Table Data Import Wizard.
+Import the zepto_v2.csv using the MySQL Table Data Import Wizard.
 Execute the queries in zepto_queries.sql in sequential order.